 Skip to main content Start main content

 Hong Kong is where East meets West.
 Like many Western countries and Mainland China, Hong Kong is seeing a rise in the prevalence of chronic diseases among the old and increasingly among the young.
-And like the West, Japan and the Mainland, Hong Kong faces health, social and economic challenges—and opportunities—arising from an ageing population.
+And like the West, Japan and the Mainland, Hong Kong faces health, social and economic challenges – and opportunities – arising from an ageing population.
 Yet, being located in a cosmopolitan city with a predominantly Chinese populace has proven inspirational to us, the Faculty of Health and Social Sciences (FHSS) of The Hong Kong Polytechnic University (PolyU), since we can extrapolate the best from the East and the West to our advantage.
-The results are innovative education, research, knowledge transfer, and practices that not only fit the local context but also provide invaluable insights and applicability for societies elsewhere.
+The results are innovative education, cutting edge research, knowledge transfer, and practices that not only fit the local context but also provide invaluable insights and applicability for societies elsewhere.

 Our Faculty comprises the Department of Applied Social Sciences (APSS), the Department of Health Technology and Informatics (HTI), the Department of Rehabilitation Sciences (RS), the School of Nursing (SN), and the School of Optometry (SO).
-Our staff members are extremely active in international, national and local consortiums and professional organizations and include those who are or have been presidents of international bodies.
+Our staff members are highly engaged in international, national, and local consortiums and professional organisations, with many holding or having held official positions in leading international professional bodies.
+This active involvement not only enhances our global network and influence, but also ensures our research and educational initiatives remain at the forefront of the field.

 We are proud of our staff members who are inquisitive and innovative.
-Their teaching quality and methods are regularly recognised with international, national and local awards, while their research outputs are rated as world-class.
-In the latest Research Assessment Exercise (RAE) 2020 of publicly funded universities by Hong Kong’s University Grants Committee, our performance scores in some health science research areas were 4* or 3*, indicating they are “world leading” or “internationally excellent”.
-24 of our scholars ranked among the world’s top 2% most-cited scientists based on career-long impact, according to a Stanford University study published in 2023.
+Our teaching quality and methods are regularly recognised with international, national and local awards, while our research outputs are rated as world-class.
+In the 2020 Research Assessment Exercise (RAE) of publicly funded universities by Hong Kong’s University Grants Committee, our performance scores in some health science research areas were 4* or 3*, indicating that we are “world leading” or “internationally excellent”.
+32 of our scholars ranked among the world’s top 2% most-cited scientists based on career-long impact, according to a Stanford University study published in 2025.

-For more details about the major research areas of the Faculty, please visit FHSS’s website or contact Miss Amelia Or at amelia.or@polyu.edu.hk.
+For more details about the major research areas of the Faculty, please visit FHSS’s website or contact the Secretary of the Faculty Research Committee at fhss.email@polyu.edu.hk.

 Your browser is not the latest version.
 If you continue to browse our website, Some pages may not function properly.